-OJP expects to make awards under this funding opportunity as grants.
-See the "Administrative, National Policy, and Other Legal Requirements" section of the Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants.
+OJP expects to make awards under this funding opportunity as cooperative agreements, which provide for OJP to have substantial involvement in carrying out award activities.
+See the "Administrative, National Policy, and Other Legal Requirements" section of the Application Resource Guide for additional information.